conchoecia/brizzy/README.md

 ### Installation

-To install this software, you will to install software.
+Brizzy has a few software dependencies.
 Right now it is easiest if you install Anaconda, install some dependencies with `conda`, then install `brizzy` using `pip`.